 Abortion is the use or prescription of an instrument, medicine, drug, or other substance or device with the intent to terminate a clinically diagnosable pregnancy for reasons other than to increase the probability of a live birth, to preserve the life or health of the preborn human being, to terminate an ectopic pregnancy, or to remove a dead preborn human being.

-Since 1973 there have been roughly 60 million babies killed by abortions, with 4,000 babies losing their lives each day in the United States.
+Between 1973 and 2022, roughly 60 million babies were killed by abortion, with 4,000 babies losing their lives each day in the United States.

 93% of abortions occur for reasons other than rape, incest, and the health of the mother.